elvinos/AppDesignReport/LatestBuild/ReportSections/UserResearch.md

 Use Cases

 Use cases were constructed to represent the standard user navigation and interaction with the platform needed to accomplish a given task \cite{g3}.
-These were useful to shape the development and design of the website, facilitating the interaction between the website and its users.
+These were useful in shaping the development and design of the website, and facilitating the interaction between the website and its users.
 In the case of the IXN website the role of the administrator was also taken into account.

 \begin{figure}[H]
       \centering